GitLeeRepo/RestApiNotes/RestApiNotes.md

 * Client Server architecture with caching which improves scalability and performance

+* Uses a structured request and a structured response

 * Resource based (REST) rather than action based services (SOAP API)

 * Resources identified by URIs

 * Can have multiple services per URI as long as they are different types (GET, POST, PUT, DELETE)

+* Treats server objects as resources that can be created, modified, and removed

 * Representation separate from the Resource.
 The URI is not necessarily the physical directory location of the resource.